 The church should recognize that it is rare for a perpetrator of clergy sexual abuse to have only one victim.
 Understanding this difficult reality, the church should encourage potential silent victims to speak up, ensuring survivors that their identities will be protected and they will be supported.
 It should be made known that any abuse of a minor must be reported to the local police and child protective services.
 Watch an educational video on reporting the abuse of a minor in a Christian environment.

 The church should also be a safe place for the flock, as the perpetrator is dealt with appropriately.
 The first step will be removing the abuser from his role of leadership so that he can repent, be ministered to, and get the professional help he needs to address his abusive behavior.
-In states where adult clergy sexual misconduct/clergy sexual abuse toward adults is criminalized, the abuse should be reported.
-Sexual abuse toward a minor should always be reported in every state.
-Some denominations require that an official incident report be completed and submitted to headquarters when CSM is discovered or even suspected.
+Acknowledge the illegal nature of clergy sexual misconduct (CSM) against adults in certain US states.
+Stand firm in supporting survivors who bravely choose to report such crimes.
+It is crucial for religious institutions to report any sexual abuse towards minors to civil authorities, especially as mandatory reporters.
+Some denominations may necessitate the completion and submission of an official incident report to their headquarters upon the discovery or suspicion of CSM.
+Throughout this process, prioritize consultation with and support for survivors, ensuring their well-being is at the forefront of these sensitive situations.

-A thorough third-party investigation should take place by an unbiased trauma-informed outside organization, such as GRACE (Godly Response to Abuse in a Christian Environment).
+A thorough third-party investigation should take place by an unbiased trauma-informed outside organization, such as GRACE (Godly Response to Abuse in the Christian Environment).
 The survivor should be treated as an equal and able to be involved in the process of choosing an unbiased third-party organization.
 The ministry should forfeit all control over the investigation, not limit the scope of the investigation, and not withhold findings from the public.
-A trained, trauma-informed victim advocate should be provided for the survivor and paid for by the ministry.
+A trained, trauma-informed victim advocate, chosen or approved by the survivor and preferably not connected to the ministry where the abuse occurred, should be provided and paid for by the ministry.

-If the victim remains in the church, the offender should not be able to attend the same church.
-Another course of action is to not allow the abuser to attend church, but instead “bring church to the abuser” by meeting with the offender outside of church services.
+If the survivor chooses to remain in the church community, the offender should not be permitted to attend the same church.
+Another course of action is to not allow the abuser to attend church but instead “bring church to the abuser” by meeting with the offender outside of church services.
 An outside, unbiased agency can help leaders determine the best course of action so that the victim(s) and all church members are not put in harm’s way.
 In no case should the abuser be able to regain a leadership role (spiritual or otherwise), so as to not misuse his power again.

 Safeguards should be put into place to help prevent abuse from occurring again, including formally educating the leadership on how to prevent abuse.
 There are many professional ministries that provide extensive training to church leadership on how to prevent and respond properly to abuse.
 It is recommended that all ministries utilize a professional service to better equip their leadership and volunteers in abuse prevention and response.

-Read on to learn basic principles on how your church can better prepare and protect the flock from clergy sexual misconduct.
+Read on to learn basic principles on how your church can better prepare to protect the flock from clergy sexual misconduct.

 ClergySexualMisconduct.com

-In the same way it is loving, wise, and utterly crucial to put measures in place to help prevent child abuse in your church, it is equally important to create policy and protocol to help prevent clergy sexual misconduct (CSM)/clergy sexual abuse (CSA) toward adults and to teach all members how they can report any form of abuse.
+In the same way it is loving, wise, and utterly crucial to put measures in place to help prevent child abuse in your church, it is equally important to create policies and protocols to help prevent clergy sexual misconduct (CSM)/adult clergy sexual abuse (ACSA) toward adults and to teach all members how they can report any form of abuse.

 In recent years, we have seen an improvement in how churches are preparing their leadership and volunteers to prevent child abuse in their ministries and to deal with abuse appropriately if it is discovered.
-Thanks to ministries like MinistrySafe and GRACE (Godly Response to Abuse in a Christian Environment), many minors are attending church in a safer environment.
+Thanks to ministries like GRACE (Godly Response to Abuse in the Christian Environment), many minors are attending church in a safer environment.

 Likewise, it would be highly beneficial for all churches, parachurches, and seminaries to adopt policies and practices to address CSM toward adults and to help create a ministry culture that is open about the topic of abuse and knowledgeable about how to prevent and deal with it.

-Normalize and Require Education about Adult Clergy Sexual Misconduct (CSM)/Clergy Sexual Abuse (CSA) among Leadership
+Normalize and Require Education about Clergy Sexual Misconduct (CSM)/Adult Clergy Sexual Abuse (ACSA) among Leadership

-Whether a pastor or other spiritual leader is trained in a seminary or at the church, education should be provided on maintaining appropriate boundaries, as well as the importance of not providing counsel alone with the opposite sex.
-Ministers should be educated on what adult clergy sexual misconduct (also known as clergy sexual abuse) is, how it happens, how to spot it, and how to handle abuse cases properly.
+Whether a pastor or other spiritual leader is trained in a seminary or at the church, education should be provided on maintaining appropriate boundaries.
+Ministers should be educated on what clergy sexual misconduct/adult clergy sexual abuse is, how it happens, how to spot it, and how to handle abuse cases properly.

-Learning about common CSM experiences can also help leaders better understand and empathize with victims.
-Leaders should also be trained in how to properly deal with victims of trauma, as well as when and how to refer survivors of abuse to professional mental health providers.
+Learning about common CSM experiences can also help leaders better understand and empathize with survivors.
+Leaders should receive training on how to provide proper support to victims of trauma and know when and how to refer abuse survivors to professional mental health providers.
 Education is the first step in prevention, and churches can use the services of professional ministries that provide training to church leadership on abuse prevention.
 This should be normal, expected, and required when training spiritual leaders, including worship leaders, youth leaders, etc.

 Require a Meticulous Screening Process When Choosing Leadership

 The Centers for Disease Control and Prevention has provided useful guidelines for screening and selecting those who will supervise, counsel, or exercise a leadership role over children.
 These guidelines include background checks, social media checks, reference checks, and formalized interviews about child protection guidelines.
 Much of these guidelines can be applied to screening for potential abuse toward adults.
-However, additional screening should be done, including questioning how the potential leader typically provides counsel to those of the opposite sex, how he views and treats friendships with women in the church, whether he is willing to go by the strict code of conduct that your church has put in place to prevent abuse, whether he is knowledgeable about clergy sexual misconduct, etc.
+However, additional screening should be done, including questioning how the potential leader typically provides counsel to those under his spiritual care, how he views and treats friendships with women in the church, whether he is willing to go by the strict code of conduct that your church has put in place to prevent abuse, whether he is knowledgeable about clergy sexual misconduct, etc.

 Baptist Accountability, Mennonite Abuse Prevention, Preacher Boys Abuser Database, and Bishop Accountability are four free resources that provide databases of convicted or alleged clergy sexual abuse offenders to aid in the screening process and help prevent the hiring a possible predatory spiritual leader.